MicrosoftDocs/bi-shared-docs/docs/analysis-services/tmdl/tmdl-overview.md

 #### Handling errors in the TMDL API

-When an error is detected in TMDL serialization methods, besides throwing a few common .NET exceptions like `ArgumentException` and `InvalidOperationException`, TMDL can also return TMDL-specific exceptions.
+When an error is detected in TMDL serialization methods, besides throwing a few common .NET exceptions like `ArgumentException` and `InvalidOperationException`, TMDL-specific exceptions are also returned.

-TmdlFormatException is returned during TMDL folder deserialization.
+`TmdlFormatException` is returned during TMDL folder deserialization.
 In addition to exception details, the following is included:

 - Path
         - Path to the TMDL file with errors